Open-Ended Job Interview Questions and Answers

 This question gives you a chance to make a “sales pitch” that demonstrates why you are right for the position.
 To prepare, make a list of the requirements for the job, and figure out which of these you have.
 In your answer, focus on a couple of these strengths.

-By matching your skills to the job, you will show the employer that you have what it takes to get the job done well, and to add value to the company.
+By matching your skills to the job, you will show the employer that you have what it takes to add value to the company and get the job done well.

 - I am a network administrator with eight years of experience.
 I am known for my timely response to technical issues.
 I have experience in a variety of network technologies, wireless communications management, VPN technologies, and more.
 Moreover, I have five years of experience in the public health sector, so I know the kinds of issues that tend to arise, how to solve them, and how to communicate problems and solutions to a team of health professionals.